The Fractional Porous Medium Equation on noncompact Riemannian manifolds: Existence and fundamental estimates for approximate solutions

 where each element $ u_k $ is recursively defined as the solution to the following fractional elliptic equation:

-whose solvability is guaranteed by the above recalled running assumptions on the operator and on the nonlinearity (cf.~\cite[Proposition 1, iv)]{CP}).
-Moreover, by virtue of \cite[Proposition 1, v)]{CP}, each $u_k$ also belongs to $L^{1}(\hn) \cap L^{\infty}(\hn)$ and satisfies the nonexpansivity estimate
+whose solvability is guaranteed by the above recalled running assumptions on the operator and on the nonlinearity.
+More precisely, thanks to \cite[Proposition 2]{CP}, the solution of \eqref{eq-approximate} is obtained as the $ L^1(M) $-limit as $ \varepsilon \to 0^+ $ of the solutions to the perturbed problems